UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 The `linkedElements` array is made up of element IDs and represent all of the elements that are linked to the element.
 Linking elements is used in some software to ensure that when a particular element is added to a breakdown, a number of other elements are automatically added as well.
 Examples commonly include actors and props they are always seen with.
 A doctor and their stethoscope, for example.

-`Events` refers to specicific calendar events for this element.
+`Events` refers to specific calendar events for this element.
 If an individual actor has a fitting or cannot work on a particular day, events will be created for them to reflect this.
 For more information about `events` objects, see the [Calendar Objects](#calendar-objects) section.

 # Schedules